raspberrypilearning/morse-code-virtual-radio/worksheet.md

 `sudo amixer cset numid=3 1`

-Okay, now let's do some programming.
-I'm going to provide some code to make the tone sound; you don't need to worry about its internal workings.
-For those of you that are interested, though, the code just inherits one of the `pygame` sound classes, and automatically generates the wave data for playing a tone at a specified frequency.
+First, we need some code to make the tone sound.
 Enter the following command to start editing a blank file:

 `nano morse-code.py`